oficialrsantana/AES_Crypto/README.md

 # AES_Crypto
-This is an AES cryptography program created as part of the grade for the undergraduation Comunication Network subject.
+This is an AES cryptography program created by Rafael Santana in Java as part of the grade for the Networking and Comunications subject at his Electrical and Electronics Engineering Degree.

 ### Como Encriptar:
 1. Escolher na aba Início a operação desejada "Encriptar";